rches13/phase-0-completing-assignments-codegrade/README.md

 - Click the **OctoCat** button on the Canvas assignment, then the **Fork** button on the repo page.
-- Once the assignment is forked, clone it down to your local machine.
+- Once the assignment is forked, clone it down to your local machine
 - Run `npm install` to download the tools required to run the tests for the assignment.
 - Run `npm test` to see what tests you have to pass.
 Run the command as many